How to Fix STB Blocked Error: A Guide to Resolving Common Set-Top Box Issues

 If none of these steps resolve the “STB Blocked” error, it may be a more complex issue.
 In this case, you should contact your service provider’s technical support team for further assistance.

-How to Set up an STB emulator?
+How to Set up an Emulator?

 how to set up an STB emulator